 The terracotta pot is quite small and so the control volume is restricted to the range 77 ml to 300 ml.
 Because each irrigation dripper discharges the control volume of water during the irrigation event, the water usage rate is often insufficient for your plants at their current stage of growth.

-Method 1 for increasing the discharge of the irrigation drippers during the irrigation event.
+There are two methods that may be used to increase the discharge from the irrigation drippers during the irrigation event.